checkly/docs.checklyhq.com/site/content/guides/monitoring-as-code-cli.md

 ---
-title: Monitoring-as-Code-CLI
+title: Monitoring as Code with the Checkly CLI
 description: >-
   The as code movement has been picking up steam over the last few years, offering a way for DevOps teams to transparently manage and scale cloud infrastructure, security and other ressources.
 Why should the way we manage monitoring be any different?
 In this article, we address this point and illustrate it with a practical example of monitoring as code (MaC) via our Checkly CLI.
 author: Hannes Lenke
 avatar: 'images/avatars/hannes-lenke.png'
 ---

-## Infrastructure-as-Code and End-to-End testing
+## Learn from Infrastructure-as-Code and End-to-End Testing

 Historically, IT infrastructure has been provisioned manually, both on premise and in the cloud.
 This presented several challenges, including fragmented workflows, lack of transparency and scalability issues.
 In response to these problems, the last few years have seen a shift to the Infrastructure-as-Code (IaC) paradigm, in which large-scale systems are declared in configuration files as code.